buildtesters/buildtest/docs/buildspecs/spack.rst

 Let's start off with a simple example where we create a test that can ``spack install zlib``.
 Shown below is a test named **install_zlib**.
 The **spack** keyword is a JSON object, in this test we define the root of spack using the ``root`` keyword which informs buildtest where spack is located. buildtest will automatically check the path and source the startup script.
-Next we see the keyword ``install`` which is a JSON object which contains a field ``specs`` which is a list of spack specs to install.
-The ``specs`` is property is a list of string types and each item will added as a separate command as follows: ``spack install <spec>``
+The ``install`` field is a JSON object that contains a ``specs`` property which is a list of strings types that are name of spack packages to install.
+Each item in the ``specs`` property will be added as a separate ``spack install`` command.

 The schema is designed to mimic spack commands which will be clear with more examples.